Russel88/DAtest/README.md

 This distribution should theoretically be uniform (flat) (except for the permutation test due its time-saving algorithm).
-Multiple-correction methods for controlling the false discovery rate, e.g. "fdr" / "BH", assume a uniform distribution, and will not work properly if the p-value distribution deviates greatly from uniform.
+Multiple-correction methods for controlling the false discovery rate, e.g. "fdr" / "BH", assume a uniform distribution (given all null hypotheses are true), and will not work properly if the p-value distribution deviates greatly from uniform.
 The calculations of AUC does not take this fact into account.

 Check out [this nice
 blog](http://varianceexplained.org/statistics/interpreting-pvalue-histogram/)